nlauchande/motaq/README.md

-# yotaq - Your Own Task Queue for Python
+# motaq - My Own Task Queue for Python

 So you need a task queue for your Python project.
 Sure you could check [celery](http://www.celeryproject.org/), and after three months trying to understand the basic configuration options you'll be good to go.
 Or you could use a simpler task queue like [huey](https://github.com/coleifer/huey) or [rq](http://python-rq.org/).